MSCI World Index factsheet Β· Updated 27 Feb 2026

 • 15-year annualized return is inferred from the same official MSCI 15-year cumulative chart, because MSCI does not show a separate 15-year annualized row in that factsheet.

-• Calendar year returns shown here are the last 5 completed MSCI World calendar years from the same factsheet.
+• Calendar year returns shown here are the last 5 completed MSCI World calendar years from the same factsheet, while the short-term badges come from a separate proxy source listed above.

 Why This Is Useful

 People often ask what MSCI World β€œusually returns.”
 The honest answer is that it depends on the time period.
-A 5-year, 10-year, or 15-year annualized figure can be helpful for perspective, but the year-by-year numbers remind you that markets do not move in a straight line.
+A 5-year, 10-year, or 15-year annualized figure can be helpful for perspective, while the shorter-period URTH proxy badges give you a quick read on more recent momentum.

 If you want to take this return assumption and build it into a savings plan, go next to the Compound Interest Calculator.
 If you want to connect it to financial independence planning, open the FIRE Calculator.